SlideWave/peaChat/README.md

 # pchat
-Responsive privately hostable chat and IM software on node.js
+Responsive, privately hostable chat and IM software on node.js and mysql

+Supports both instant messaging and chat rooms.
+Layout created with bootstrap.